 - Pray for believers to endure and bear witness to Christ in the face of pressure and persecution.

 - Pray for the gospel to be proclaimed clearly.
-The overwhelming majority of Mexicans self-identify as Catholic (around 90%), while only around 8% identify as evangelicals out of a population of over 122 million people.
+The overwhelming majority of Mexicans self-identify as Catholic (around 90%).
+Only around 8% identify as evangelicals out of a population of over 122 million people.

 - Pray for the 32 unreached people groups consisting of over 1.4 million people.

-- Pray for the 8 unreached people groups that are still unengaged, i.e., there is no church-planting strategy underway to reach them.
+- Pray for the 8 unreached people groups.
+For example, groups that have no church-planting strategy underway to reach them.
 This accounts for over 156,000 people.

-- Pray for the reduction of organized crime and for criminals to be brought to justice.
+- Pray for the reduction of organized crime and pray for criminals to face just sentences.